tweag/monad-bayes/docs/source/index.rst

 Monad-bayes is a library for doing probabilistic programming in Haskell.
 You can specify your model independent of the inference method as in other probabilistic programming languages.
 A unique feature is the modular construction of inference algorithms from simple parts.
-See [this short paper](http://approximateinference.org/accepted/ScibiorGhahramani2016.pdf) for more details.
+See this short paper for details: http://approximateinference.org/accepted/ScibiorGhahramani2016.pdf

 In addition, Monad-Bayes is a normal Haskell library, not a separate language implemented using Haskell, so full interoperation with arbitrary Haskell code is totally straightforward.

-This documentation is split into 2 parts.
+The *user guide* shows how to write models in Monad-Bayes and perform inference.
-The first is for **users** to understand how to write probabilistic programs and run inference methods and the second is for **developers** to understand how the inference methods are implemented and how to extend them.
+The *developer guide* shows how the library works under the hood.

 .. toctree::
    probprog